Brighten whites, kill germs, and soften clothes with this all-natural bleach alternative!

 - Shake before using

 TIP: You can use this bleach in other areas of your home.
-Just pour some of the mixture into a spray bottle.
-Great for tubs, toilets and sinks too.
+Just pour some of the mixtures into a spray bottle.
+Great for tubs, toilets, and sinks too.

 Usage notes for this All-Natural Bleach Alternative

-A note about the citric acid, it will do a bang-up job at whitening and soften your laundry, making it better used if you have hard water.
+A note about the citric acid, it will do a bang-up job at whitening and softening your laundry, making it better used if you have hard water.

 The lemon essential oils give this solution a fresh, citric twist, which I love if you'd prefer no scent, then leave it out.
 It does have some pretty good cleaning benefits, though, just saying.